PE and Sports Premium 2022-2023

 We target the PE and Sports Premium at:

-• Specialist sports coaches to plan and deliver small group and whole class PE and Sports sessions
+- Specialist sports coaches to plan and deliver small group and whole class PE, lunch time and dinner time clubs.

-• Enhancement of school grounds and playtime resources, specifically linked to outdoor play and learning (OPAL)
+- Enhancement of school grounds and playtime resources, specifically linked to outdoor play, learning, sport specific and opening for community use.

 These priorities are informed by an analysis of the effectiveness of the school from a variety of sources, including pupil progress, information from parents/carers, visiting agencies, internal and external audits and questionnaires.

-How we measure the impact of this funding
+We measure the impact of this funding in the following ways:

 - Measuring progress during the period of the activity